solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">Solid is a standard</h3>
           <p class="info">
             The web was designed to make it possible for information – data – to transfer conveniently no matter where you are or what device you are using.
-Today data is used as a bargaining chip to lock you in.
-[Solid is a standard](https://solidproject.org/standard/) that describes how to build storage, apps, and identification in such a way that you can conveniently connect and switch without losing data.
-If you are interested in the standardisation process, [contributions are welcome](https://solidproject.org/standardisation).
+Today data is used as a bargaining chip to lock you in. <a href="https://solid.github.io/specification/" title="The Solid Specification">Solid is a standard</a> that describes how to build storage, apps, and identification in such a way that you can conveniently connect and switch without losing data.
+If you are interested in the standardisation process, <a href="{{site.baseUrl}}/standardisation" title="How to contribute to the Solid standards">contributions are welcome</a>.
           </p>
         </div>
       </div>